sandytexc/Networking/README.md

 ### **1\.
 HTTP (Hypertext Transfer Protocol)**

 * **Port Number:** **80**
-* **Purpose:** HTTP is the foundational protocol used for transferring data over the web.
-It’s the protocol most commonly used by web servers to serve content to clients (such as web browsers).
+* **Purpose:** HTTP is a fundamental protocol of the Internet, enabling the transfer of data between a client and a server.
+It is the foundation of data communication for the World Wide Web.
 * **Relevance to DevOps:**
   * **Web Applications:** Most web applications rely on HTTP to communicate between clients and servers.
   * **CI/CD Pipelines:** HTTP is frequently used in DevOps pipelines for interactions with web servers, APIs, and internal services.